timcu/builder_police/set2/pycharm-edu-2/lesson1/Placing a block/task.md

 Hints are available by clicking the light bulbs below.

-Click the [Check] button below to check you have completed the task correctly.
+Checking: Click the [Check] button below to check you have completed the task correctly.
 Checking the task does not run the task so it will not build anything in the Minetest world.

-Click the green triangle "play" button to run your program or use keyboard ctrl-shift-F10.
+Running: Click the green triangle "play" button to run your program or use keyboard (Windows/Linux = ctrl-shift-F10, Mac = ctrl-shift-r).
 This will build your construction in the Minetest world.
-It is safer to wait until your task checks completely before building it in Minetest world.
-However, sometimes it is hard to see where the problem is, so try running it with the green triangle or ctrl-shift-F10 to build your structure in Minetest.
-Then play Minetest and examine what you have built to see where the problem is with your code.
+It is safer to "run" your task only after it "checks" completely.
+However, sometimes it is hard to see where the problem is from the "check".
+In that case, try "running" it and then in Minetest examine what you have built to see where the problem is with your code.

 When you have completed this task (Congratulations!) click the [Next] button to move to the next task.